magento/pwa-studio/packages/upward-spec/README.md

 - `TemplateResolver` renders a template string against the context
 - `ConditionalResolver` does branch logic using pattern matching on context values

 Each Resolver takes different configuration parameters.
+Like a context lookup string, a resolver represents an operation which will execute and then deliver its results upward in the tree, until all dependencies of the top-level `status`, `headers`, and `body` definitions are resolved.

 ### InlineResolver